Below is a list of useful links and resources for PPI advisors and anyone interested in public involvement in research.

 - NIHR Payment Guidance for Members of the Public - This guide (published April 2021) is for patients, carers and members of the public thinking about getting involved in research and being offered expenses and/or payment for involvement.
 It offers answers to some frequently asked questions and suggests where you might get advice about your particular circumstances.

 - NIHR INVOLVE Guidance on Co-Producing a Research Project

 - NIHR Going the Extra Mile - final report and recommendations of the strategic review of public involvement in the NIHR

 - Payment Guidance for Researchers and Professionals - This guidance (published April 2021) provides information for researchers who need to cost public involvement activities at any stage of the research process.

 - Drop-In Sessions - Members of the ARC WM PPI Team deliver Drop-In Sessions to support researchers with general public involvement queries.
-Further information about Drop-In Sessions can be accessed here .
+See our flyer for forthcoming dates and information on how to book a slot.

 - I Am Research campaign - giving patients, the public and health and social care research professionals a chance to shout about how fantastic research is.
 Aiming to raise awareness of the benefits of research and the positive impact it has on people's lives.

 - NIHR ‘Ok to ask’ campaign - a campaign encourage more patients or carers to ask about research opportunities that could be available to them or their loved ones, if they have a medical condition they are receiving treatment for.
 That essentially it is “OK to ask” about research opportunities.

 - NIHR ‘make it clear’ campaign - From 14 May 2014, a good quality plain English summary, submitted as part of the standard application form, will be a requirement of NIHR funding.
 Guidance has been developed for researchers and for board and panel members.